encircle/drupal_content_cleaner/README.md

 # Drupal Content Cleaner
+A highly configurable file and link checker and cleaner for Drupal v8 and above

 **WARNING** this will make irreversible changes to your Drupal instance.
 Please, please take a back up of your Drupal database and your  `sites/default/files` directory.
 You have been forwarned!
 No express warranty is implied - Encircle are not liable for any damage done.